tytydraco/yessleep/out/I_think_my_husbands_sex_doll_is_trying_to_replace_me_in_more_ways_than_one.md

 It stood in the doorway and looked at us, like it weighed us.
 None of us moved.
 Then it sank low and set its hands on the floor.
 It came on all fours.
 It lunged.
 The weight hit the bed and pinned me.
 The mouth opened inches from mine.
 Hair hung like oil.
 The mouth widened, wider than a mouth should.

-A crack.
-The weight slid off.
+With a loud crack, the weight slid off.
 Mark stood with a stool in his hands.
 I threw the covers over the doll.
 It thrashed like a child trying to claw its way out.
 It screamed.
 Not human.
 A raw scrape, a mad noise that wanted to sound human and missed.

 I grabbed the candle and threw it.
 Flame caught.
 The scream rose and broke and turned into rage and pain.
 It tore the covers free.
 We stood and watched.
 In that moment, it looked human.
 It rolled side to side, hunting for a way to put itself out.
-I thought of *stop, drop, and rol*l from school. *Too late*.
+I thought of *stop, drop, and roll* from school. *Too late*.
 Hair burned away.
 The room was filled with the smell of burnt rubber.
 Smoke thickened.
 The alarm shrieked.
 We ran for the door.

 I looked back once.
 The same scowl.
 The same look of disgust.
 A stripe of jealousy in it.
 It reached for me with one hand and tried to crawl.
 It failed.
 One last heave, like a breath.
 It stopped.